google.com, pub-2441454515104767, DIRECT, f08c47fec0942fa0

 Global Regulation of AI

-US Vice President Kamala Harris said, “This resolution establishes a path forward on AI where every country can both seize the promise and manage the risks of AI.”
+US Vice President said, Kamala Harris “This resolution establishes a path forward on AI where every country can both seize the promise and manage the risks of AI.”
 Furthermore he added, “The improper or malicious design, development, deployment and use of artificial intelligence systems … pose risks that could … undercut the protection, promotion and enjoyment of human rights and fundamental freedoms.”

 The General Assembly approved the first UN resolution on AI, on Thursday, giving global support to an international effort to ensure the powerful new technology benefits all nations.